Bootstrap Based Inference for Sparse High-Dimensional Time Series Models: Introduction

-In this paper we focus on the development of bootstrap procedures for inferring properties of high dimensional, sparse VAR(d) processes.
-Toward this goal and in order to avoid potential problems associated with nonstandard limiting behaviour of regularized Lasso estimators, we propose to bootstrap the de-biased or de-sparsified estimator of the VAR parameters.
-De-sparsified estimators of sparse estimators obtained by a Lasso regularization, have been introduced and investigated in the i.i.d. regression case by several authors.
+In this paper we focus on the development of bootstrap procedures for inferring properties of high-dimensional, sparse VAR($d$) processes.
+Toward this goal and in order to avoid potential problems associated with nonstandard limiting behaviour of regularized lasso estimators, we propose to bootstrap de-biased or de-sparsified estimators of the VAR parameters.
+De-sparsified estimators of sparse estimators obtained by lasso regularization, have been introduced and investigated in the i.i.d. regression case by several authors.
 We refer here to the initial paper by \cite{zhang2014} and to \cite{deGeer2014}, which investigated such estimators in a much more broader setting and established, under certain regularity conditions, asymptotic optimality in the sense of semi-parametric efficiency.
 In the same i.i.d. regression set-up, de-sparsified estimators have also been used in the context of model based bootstrap inference; see \cite{dezeure2017} for a discussion and a recent contribution.
+De-biased estimators in the context of Gaussian respectively sub-Gaussian VAR processes have also been considered in \cite{chaudhry2017uncertainty} and have been used for statistical inference and in particular for testing Granger causality.
+Furthermore, de-sparsified estimators (or versions of it) were used to do inference for systems of high-dimensional regression equations which included VAR systems. \cite{chernozhukov2018lasso} show a near oracle inequality for the lasso estimator under a rather general set-up which goes beyond sub-Gaussian innovations.
+They also do inference by using the bootstrap but they focus on simultaneous equation systems; see in particular Example 2 in \cite{chernozhukov2018lasso}.
+Thus the inference set-up consider by these authors does not include VAR processes. \cite{neykov2018unified} discusses a de-sparsifying approach for Gaussian systems.
+They construct an influence function by projecting the fitted estimating equations to sparse directions.
+The resulting de-sparsifying approach is more general in the sense that it can be also applied to nonlinear models.
+For linear models, like VAR models, estimation of these sparse directions correspond to the CLIME estimator, see \cite{cai2011constrained}.
+Hence, besides Gaussianity, an important assumption of this approach is that the inverse lag-zero autocovariance matrix of the (stacked) VAR system is sparse.
+This sparsity is also assumed in \cite{zheng2018testing} who adapt the de-sparsifying approach of \cite{ning2017general} to VAR processes.
+The innovations are assumed to be componentwise independent, that is, their covariance matrix is diagonal.
+As we will see in Section~\ref{subsec2.2}, a sparse VAR system does not necessarily imply that the inverse lag-zero autocovariance matrix is sparse.
+Hence, such an assumption might be more restrictive in the time series context than it is in the i.i.d. regression set up.
+We propose here a de-sparsifying approach which makes use of the underlying VAR structure and does not required sparsity of the inverse of the lag-zero autocovariance matrix of the process.